 She must have seen the confusion on my face because she said, “Don’t worry about it.
 Your ride’s almost here.”

-I had the feeling she wasn’t telling me everything, but I couldn’t figure out what.
+I had the feeling she wasn’t telling me everything, but I could not figure out what.
 Maybe it was one of those “you’ll understand when you’re older” things.

 The newscaster in the khaki shirt with the earpiece reminded me of those men in suits who protect the president.
 “Our troops’ spirits are high,” he said, bracing against the wind.
 I could have left Mom alone to watch TV and fold laundry, but this time, I wanted an answer:

 “Because…these people were controlled by a bad man.
 We have a government that watches out for our best interests.”